 Invest in professional development.

 After you've considered these three big ideas and found a few new tools to use, you may still be stuck deciding how these tools will work in your classroom.
 Common Sense Education can help!
-Visit the Teacher Center to check out quality lesson plans, videos, and webinars that will help you when you’re stuck.
+Check out quality lesson plans, videos, and webinars from Common Sense that will help you when you’re stuck.
 And, if you're still unsure how digital technology fits into your classroom, find a Common Sense Certified Educator to follow -- they can answer questions or help to clarify your ideas!

 Even though summer is quickly flying by, don't let another year start without planning for technology in your classroom.
 Take the time to explore new tools and feel good about the edtech tools you're using in your classroom.
 The time you spend planning now will transform your classroom for the better -- your students will thank you!